 Parkinson's disease is a chronic neurodegenerative disease that affects especially motor function and movement.
-The symptoms include tremors, stiffness, involuntary movement, and difficulty walking.
+The symptoms of Parkinson's disease include tremors, stiffness, involuntary movement, and difficulty walking.

-People suffering with Parkinson's disease are facing 3 main challenges:
+People with Parkinson's disease are facing 3 main challenges:

 Regenerative medicine in the form of pluripotent stem cell therapy for Parkinson's disease patients aims to restore function of the brain cells and dopaminergic cells, replenish neurochemical pathways to improve dopamine release, reactivate neural progenitor cells, grow healthy stem cell-derived dopamine neurons, and signal whole body repair in each individual patient.
 Although environmental factors and genetic risk factors may play a role in advanced disease, pluripotent stem cell signaling and the reparative sequelae can make a big difference.